Philippa Mo, solo violin

 ‘Mo’s lyrical phrasing was full of tenderness and beauty’ Opera Today

-Philippa Mo studied at the Royal Academy of Music, London and at the Central Conservatory of Music, Beijing.
-She now performs extensively as a chamber musician.
+Philippa studied at the Royal Academy of Music, London and at the Central Conservatory of Music, Beijing.
+Philippa now performs extensively as a chamber musician.
 She has given performances and live broadcasts worldwide, including her acclaimed debut at the Wigmore Hall, recitals at the Henry Moore Institute, Leeds, St John’s, Smith Square, London, the Deutsches Museum, Munich, the Natural History Museum, Ulaan Bataar, when she was invited as the only British musician to participate as soloist in the International Music Festival of Contemporary Music, Mongolia in 2002.
 Philippa has also been invited to play at the Centre for Contemporary Art, Glasgow, the Barbara Hepworth Museum and The Tate St Ives in the UK and more further afield at the Ankara International Music Festival and the Lincoln Center, New York.

 A champion of contemporary music, Philippa has given workshops on British music at the Central Conservatory, Beijing and at Bilkent and Hacettep Universities in Ankara, Turkey.
 She coached students of the Kurmangazy National Conservatory of Kazakhstan in Almaty 2007-09.
 She has worked closely with many leading British composers including Gabriel Prokofiev, Robert Fokkens, Cecilia McDowall, Leo Geyer, Deborah Pritchard, David Matthews, John McCabe, Jim Aitchison, Wendy Hiscocks and Errollyn Wallen and has given premieres of their solo and violin duo works.